 The best time to do it is when the soil and leaves are dry.
 I prefer mowing the lawn when the sun is high up.
 During rainy season, sometimes I have to mow the lawn twice a week.
 During winters, I don’t mow the lawn for a few months.

 Which lawn mower works the best?
-The one that you are willing to use everytime.
-I use a rotary lawn mower powered by electricity.
+The one that you are willing to use every time.
+I use a rotary lawnmower powered by electricity.
 Earlier I used to use a manual ribbon lawn-mower but it could cut only to a height of about 3 cm.
-That was too less for me.
-My dream is to have a ride-on lawn mower with a beer bottle holder (though I have a tiny lawn on two different levels, but then what’s the harm in dreaming?)
-Experts rave about mulching lawn mowers that chop down the cut grass and add it back to the lawn.
+That was too little for me.
+My dream is to have a ride-on lawnmower with a beer bottle holder (though I have a tiny lawn on two different levels, but then what’s the harm in dreaming?)
+Experts rave about mulching lawn-mowers that chop down the cut grass and add it back to the lawn.
 I have never tried them.

 (A closer look at my lawn.
-Are those weed among the grass blades?
+Are those weeds among the grass blades?
 Yes!
 More about these later on.)

 What Not to Mow –